 - How can you use this information to evaluate your content?

 - What is it that you’re trying to accomplish with your successful content?
-Are you looking for conversions, to educate, or something else?
+Are you looking for conversions to educate or something else?
 Make sure you know what your end game is.

 - What is your most valuable KPI?
-Is it simply eyeballs on your content?
+Is it merely eyeballs on your content?
 Engagement?
 Sales?
 Ensure that you’re measuring the KPI that is most valuable to you, and look at those specific numbers when you’re evaluating success.

 Here are some tools that can help you gather, structure, analyze, and organize your metadata on a deeper level:

 True Anthem uses data to remove subjectivity from your social posting.
-Content scores predict social media success, and are then used to schedule the right content at the right time.
-The more data that exists, the more rules can be created surrounding posting and the more detailed distribution strategies can be.
+Content scores predict social media success and are then used to schedule the right content at the right time.
+The more data that exists, the more rules can be created surrounding posting, and the more detailed distribution strategies can be.

 Yoast is an SEO scoring tool to help you ensure optimization of keywords within WordPress.
 It’s an easy to use tool that provides some important metadata fields and allows you to fill them out as you create content.
 Yoast makes it easy for you to do things like control titles and meta descriptions, set your targeted keywords and track how often you’re using them, manage sitemaps, and so much more.

-In the event that you do not have Twitter Cards activated, you can use Open Graph to create essential metadata on Twitter.
+If you do not have Twitter Cards activated, you can use Open Graph to create essential metadata on Twitter.

 Refining your system: How to set up metadata fields and when it’s too much